 1.3 Related Documents

-This document must be read in conjunction with the AGCS SE Gifts & Entertainment Standard.
-Both policies must be complied with by all AGCS SA employees.
+This document must be read in conjunction with the AGCS SE Gifts & Entertainment Standard and the AGCS Functional Rule for Conflicts of Interests.
+All policies must be complied with by all AGCS SA employees.

 2 Definitions